Tackling Size Generalization of Graph Neural Networks on Biological Data from a Spectral Perspective: Acknowledgements

 {We use the structural feature matrix $\mathbf{C} = [\mathbf{c}_1; \ldots; \mathbf{c}_N] \in \R^{N\times2}$ for attention.} {Since attention weights often diminish with increasing graph size due to the utilization of \texttt{Softmax}, we propose scaling the attention weights by the graph size and employing \texttt{Global\_max} as the global pooling operation to mitigate the impact of graph size.
 Mathematically, our final graph representation is given by:

 where $\rvw^\top_{A}$ is a learnable vector, and $\texttt{Diag}(\cdot)$ creates a diagonal matrix using the vector as its elements.
 We note that when we train on small graphs and test on large graphs, some structural features may not be seen in the training, such as certain cycle lengths in the large graphs.
-We rely on the attention mechanism to generalize to those cases.
-Though simple as it seems, \texttt{SIA} is found more effective in size generalization than expressive GNNs which are good at identifying cycles~\Cref{tab:cycle_aware_table}.}
+We rely on the attention mechanism to generalize to those cases.}